About Us

 Our Story

 In spring 2022, Catholic Garden Network (CGN) founder Julene Jarnot began volunteering as coordinator of the vegetable garden at her Catholic parish in Northern Virginia.
-She led a major expansion and renovation of the space, which now provides fresh produce for the parish food pantry and includes a bed of pollinator-friendly and native plants, all framed by welcoming spiritual elements, including a fence inspired by Abraham’s tent, a symbol of hospitality.
-Having grown up in rural Minnesota with family gardens, Julene understood from an early age how gardens bring people together.
+She led a major expansion and renovation of the space, which now provides fresh produce for the parish food pantry and includes pollinator-friendly and native plants.
+The garden is also shaped by spiritual elements, including a fence inspired by Abraham’s tent, a symbol of hospitality.
+Growing up in rural Minnesota, Julene developed an early appreciation for how gardens can bring people together.

-Through this experience, Julene saw how a parish garden can become a place of nourishment, beauty, and encounter, and a concrete way to live the Works of Mercy: feeding the hungry, welcoming the stranger, comforting the afflicted, and inviting prayer.
-She also recognized the unique challenges and opportunities of gardening in Catholic settings.
+Through her experience in the parish garden, Julene came to see how such spaces can become places of nourishment, beauty, and encounter, and a concrete way to live the Works of Mercy: feeding the hungry, welcoming the stranger, comforting the afflicted, and inviting prayer.
+She also recognized both the challenges and untapped potential of gardens in Catholic settings.
 This inspired a vision for a network that could connect and support communities engaged in similar work, grounded in shared values of prayerful presence, food justice, care for creation, hospitality, and learning.

-Drawing from Catholic Social Teaching, Pope Francis’s Laudato Si’, and the Gospel call of Matthew 25, “whatever you did for one of these least brothers of mine, you did for me,” Julene officially launched the Catholic Garden Network in late 2024.
+Drawing from Catholic Social Teaching and Christ’s words in Gospel of Matthew 25 – “whatever you did for one of these least brothers of mine, you did for me” – Julene began building Catholic Garden Network in 2024.
 Today, CGN brings together Catholic parishes, schools, universities, and ministries that feed neighbors, cultivate prayer and encounter, restore habitat with pollinator-friendly and native plants, engage learners of all ages, and strengthen community life.